jshor/symbology/README.md

 # node-zint

-# ATTENTION: This library is still in development!
+# ATTENTION: This module is still in development.
 It is not yet ready for public use.

+## Introduction

 A Node.js wrapper for the Zint Barcode generator library.